Annual Grants

 • Be an incorporated not-for-profit community group or organisation

 • Discuss the proposal with the relevant Council Officer before applying.
-The Council Officer you have spoken to must be named in your application

 • Have no outstanding debts with Hume City Council